Mindfulness

 This will not solve every problem, but it can reduce the mental noise enough to choose the next step more clearly.

 Stress is the body’s response to a demand, threat, pressure, or change.
 Some stress can be useful in short bursts because it helps you focus and respond.
 But when stress stays high for too long, it can affect mood, sleep, attention, appetite, energy, relationships, and physical tension.
+The American Psychological Association describes stress as affecting multiple body systems, not only mood.

 Stress can show up as racing thoughts, irritability, headaches, muscle tightness, stomach discomfort, trouble sleeping, difficulty concentrating, or feeling emotionally drained.
 The signs vary from person to person, which is why self-awareness matters.

-Stress Management Methods That Actually Fit Real Life
+Stress Management Methods That Fit Real Life

 Method Best for How to start